idm-oxford/climate-epidemics/README.md

-# epiclim
+# climepi
-Incorporating climate data into epidemiological models
+Python package for incorporating climate data into epidemiological models